 The first major event at the new facility (by now renamed Drivecenter Arena) saw the revival of the Midnattssolsloppet, though not quite as originally planned.
 A 10-year deal with the STCC touring car series had been struck by Marklund, though the collapse of the country's premier series with massive debts brought major headaches for Skellefteå Drive Center.
 Fortunately, the successor TCR Scandinavia series honoured the commitment to 'head north' in June 2019, though the fragile state of the Swedish racing scene was exposed when only nine cars made the trip for the premier series, with others citing the cost of travelling so much further from the usual field of play as their reason for staying away.

 Whether its northern location proves a hindrance or its unique selling point, only time will tell.
 Some 17,000 spectators turned out for that first event, so the foundations at least look promising.
-Depsite the considerable challenges thrown at organisers by the coronavirus epidemic, the Midnattssolsloppet returned to the calendar in August 2020 for a second successful event.
+Despite the considerable challenges thrown at organisers by the coronavirus epidemic, the Midnattssolsloppet returned to the calendar in August 2020 for a second successful event and the circuit has remained on the STCC calendar in subsequent years as planned.

 Whatever the future holds for major events, it seems likely that Skellefteå will retain its record as the longest course in Sweden; as Markland jokes, the extra expanse of runway tarmac gives plenty of scope for alteration: "This is the largest circuit in Sweden.
 If someone builds a bigger one I can just make this straight longer".